iTwin/itwinjs-core/docs/core/learning/WriteABridge.md

   * Connect to the data source.
   * Detect changes to the source data.
   * [Transform](../overview/imodel-bridges.md#data-alignment) the new or changed source data into the target BIS schema.
-  * Write BIS data to the local briefcase.
+  * Write the resulting BIS data to the local briefcase.
-  * Handle deleted source data.
+  * Remove BIS data corresponding to deleted source data.
   * Obtain required Locks and Codes from the iModel server and/or code server.
   * Push changes to the iModel server.